 This fund accounts for the activities under the Federal Family Education Loan Program (FFELP).
 The Authority, in conjunction with the DE, made educational related federal loan guarantees to eligible Maine students and their families to attend post-secondary schools.
-The Authority received revenue in fiscal year 2019 from the U.S. Department of Education for managing the Maine FFELP portfolio.
+The Authority received revenue in fiscal year 2020 from the U.S. Department of Education for managing the Maine FFELP portfolio.

 On March 30, 2010, H.R.4872, The Health Care and Education Reconciliation Act of 2010 (HCERA), was signed into law.
 HCERA provides that after June 30, 2010, all subsidized and unsubsidized Stafford Loans, PLUS loans and Consolidation loans can only be made under the government's Federal Direct Loan Program.
 As a consequence, the Authority no longer receives revenue for the origination of FFELP loans.
 Additionally, as the principal balance of outstanding FFELP loans is amortized, the portfolio will decrease as will revenue associated with maintenance of the FFELP portfolio.
-The Authority, with approval from DE, has entered into an agreement to transfer its entire guarantee loan portfolio, including all associated guarantee obligations, to another agency with an expected transfer date of December 1, 2019.